ocristian/java-box/lambdas-and-streams/README.md

 ##### Arrays Class
 - stream()
 	+ An array is a collection of data, so logical to be able to create a stream
-	+ provides a sequencial strema
+	+ provides a sequencial stream
-	+ overloded methods for different types
+	+ overloaded methods for different types
 		* double, int, long and Object

 ##### Files Class